timsgardner/scene-var/README.md

 `defgetter` defines getter functions for constructing, mutating, and retrieving individual GameObjects from the Unity scene graph.

+It establishes and maintains a live, serializable correspondence between the var named by `name` and an individual GameObject, and binds this var to a 0-ary getter function instance that will always return the currently-corresponding GameObject.

 The syntax is close to that of a defn, with bodies of 0 or 1 arguments supplied:

 ```clojure
 (defgetter the-floor
   ([]